mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 This version of Anaconda Python was packages for educational purposes.
 Only once per year a new version of Anaconda Python is released in Software Center and simultaneously in the WUR AppStore (course software for students).

 Many users, however, would like to use a newer version of Anaconda Python than the one in Software Center.
-At the moment of writing this post the latest version of Anaconda Python released on [anaconda.com/products/distribution](https://www.anaconda.com/products/distribution) is Anaconda3 version 2022.10 containing Python 3.9.13 (released on 2022-10-17). <!--The post has been updated, with the exception of the screenshots, to R version 4.2.2 named: "Innocent and Trusting". -->
+At the moment of writing this post the latest version of Anaconda Python released on the [Anaconda Repository Archive](https://repo.anaconda.com/archive/) is Anaconda3 version 2022.10 containing Python 3.9.13 (released on 2022-10-17). <!--The post has been updated, with the exception of the screenshots, to R version 4.2.2 named: "Innocent and Trusting". -->

 {{% callout note %}}
 This post will show how to custom install Anaconda Python on a **WURclient** desktop or laptop computer without using Software Center.